 - Meet the Social Security Administration’s definition of blindness; or

 SSI requires you suffer from a health condition or other medical problem that limits your ability to earn a living.
 The income limit for SSI is equal to the Federal Benefit Rate, which can change every year.
 For 2017, the income limit is $735.

-For a full list of what the SSA considers and does not consider income, click here.
+Read the full list of what the SSA considers and does not consider SSI income.